yt-project/yt/doc/source/examining/loading_data.rst

 GAMER Data
 ----------

-GAMER HDF5 data is supported and cared for by Hsi-Yu Schive.
-You can load the data like this:
+GAMER HDF5 data is supported and cared for by Hsi-Yu Schive and John ZuHone.
+Datasets using hydrodynamics, particles, magnetohydrodynamics, wave dark matter, and special relativistic hydrodynamics are supported.
+You can load the data like
+this:

 .. code-block:: python